Caroli-de Gennes-Matricon Analogs in Full-Shell Hybrid Nanowires

 Finally, we demonstrate that CdGM analogs can arise in different full-shell nanowires.
 The results for device 2, which has a wire from a different growth batch with a thicker Al shell, are summarized in Fig.~\ref{fig:4}.
-The thicker shell slightly decreases $\Delta$, which in turn increases $\xi \propto \Delta^{-1/2}$, resulting in the destructive regime with a vanishing gap between lobes~\cite{Vaitiekenas2020_2}.
+The thicker shell slightly decreases $\Delta$, which in turn increases $\xi \propto \Delta^{-1/2}$~\cite{Vaitiekenas2020_2}.
+Furthermore, an enhanced orbital depairing in a thicker shell leads to a steeper overall envelope in $B$~\cite{SanJose2023}.
+The combination of these effects results in the destructive regime with a vanishing gap between lobes.
 Note that device 2 also shows a zero-energy subgap state along with a typical spectrum of CdGM analogs.
 The zero-energy state, not present in device 1, is a characteristic associated with topological superconductivity \cite{Vaitiekenas2020, SanJose2023, Paya2024}.
+To better understand the nature of the state would require additional measurements probing its nonlocality~\cite{Prada2020}.
 Experimentally, we find that neither the fully destructive lobe structure nor the presence of a zero-energy state significantly affects the CdGM states, consistent with theory of 1D van Hove states extending along the wire~\cite{SanJose2023, Paya2024}.

 In summary, we have experimentally investigated Caroli--de Gennes--Matricon analogs in InAs nanowires with a fully surrounding epitaxial Al shell.
 The comparable magnitudes of the superconducting gap and the energy spacing of CdGM analogs--set by the semiconductor-superconductor coupling rather than the Fermi energy--enable these states to be readily resolved via tunneling spectroscopy at the end of the nanowire.
-Good agreement between experiment and theory \cite{SanJose2023, Paya2024} allows the interpretation of characteristic features, such as skewness of the subgap states, in terms of the angular momentum of 1D CdGM analogs and the reduced average radius of their wavefunction along the semiconductor core.
+The CdGM analogs were observed in two different wire batches—with and without the destructive regime—suggesting that the phenomenology is independent of shell thickness and core diameter, and is primarily determined by the full-shell geometry.
+Good agreement between experiment and theory~\cite{SanJose2023, Paya2024} allows the interpretation of characteristic features, such as skewness of the subgap states, in terms of the angular momentum of 1D CdGM analogs and the reduced average radius of their wavefunction along the semiconductor core.\\

-All the numerical code used in this Letter was based on the Quantica.jl package \cite{San-Jose:24}.
-The specific code to build the nanowire Hamiltonian and perform the calculations is available in Ref. \cite{Paya:24}.